Big Trucks - Big Issues

 - Driver inexperience

 - Driver fatigue

 - Driving under the influence of drugs and/or alcohol

-If you are injured or suffer a loss in a trucking accident, do not turn to the defendant’s insurance company for help.
-The insurance company will attempt to settle your claim as quickly as possible before you have a chance to consult an experienced trucking accident attorney.
-You should never sign documents or agree to a settlement without first consulting an experienced Big Trucks and Large Commercial Vehicles Accident Lawyer.
-We will aggressively protect your rights if you have been injured in a trucking accident.
+If you have been injured or have suffered loss in a big rig accident in and around San Antonio, do not turn to the defendant’s insurance company for help or deal with them directly.
+The other involved parties’ insurance companies may attempt to settle your claim as quickly as possible, sometimes even before you have a chance to consult an experienced trucking accident attorney on your own.
+You should also never sign documents or otherwise agree to a settlement without first consulting an experienced Texas commercial truck accident lawyer from Carabin Shaw.
+The connection between big trucks and big issues should not be overlooked.
+Thankfully, the law firm of Carabin Shaw will aggressively protect your rights at all costs if you have been injured in a trucking accident.